aary/sharp/Concurrent/README.md

 Conditional critical sections (inspired by [Google's `absl::Mutex`](https://goo.gl/JhhGFp)) are also supported.
-The interface here tries to eliminate some of the drawbacks of condition variables (for example - manual signalling, broadcasting, coarse lock contention on wakeups, forgetting to signal, etc.)
+The interface here tries to eliminate some of the drawbacks of condition variables, for example - manual signalling, broadcasting, coarse lock contention on wakeups, thundering herds (especially with reader writer locks), forgetting to signal, etc.

 ```c++
 // thread 1